 The rest of this paper is structured as follows.
-Section~\ref{Related_Work} gives an overview of related works for embeddings learning in the medical domain.
-The description of our datasets is given in Section~\ref{Data}.
-The modeling process and experimental results are discussed in Section~\ref{Medical_History_Modeling}.
-In the last Section~\ref{Conclusions}, we provide concluding remarks and list directions of future work.
+Section~\ref{related_work_sect} provides an overview of related works for embedding learning in the medical domain.
+The description of the used datasets is given in Section~\ref{Data}.
+The model development process and experimental results are discussed in Section~\ref{profile_model_sect}.
+Section~\ref{applications_sect} is devoted to the applications of the profile model.
+In the last Section~\ref{Conclusions}, we provide concluding remarks and list directions for future work.